dslab-uniud/Database-indoor/Datasets/README.md

 * Usage notes:
   * in BL-xxx-mac, xxx represents the code of the access point used within the dataset (it can be a simple numeric incremental value as in the dataset IPIN 2021), while mac represents the mac address of the respective bluetooth beacon (if not present, it can be set as the word NULL)
   * e.g., in the file I may find the attributes: BL-BLE001-NULL, BL-BLE002-NULL, ...

+### gnss_obs.csv:
+* Columnns:
+  * **fingerprint_id**: identifier of a fingerprint used to link information from file "fingerprints.csv" (MANDATORY, integer)
+  * **latitude**: latitude information of the observation (OPTIONAL, numeric)
+  * **longitude**: longitude information of the observation (OPTIONAL, numeric)
+  * **elevation**: elevation information of the observation (OPTIONAL, numeric)
+  * **num_satellites**: number of satellites used within the observation (OPTIONAL, integer)
+* Usage notes:
+  * every field is optional, since a GNSS observation may not have any associated coordinates (consider an observation performed underground)

+### imu_obs.csv:
+* Columnns:
+  * **fingerprint_id**: identifier of a fingerprint used to link information from file "fingerprints.csv" (MANDATORY, integer)
+  * **epoch**: integer value used to sort the IMU recordings pertaining to a given IMU observation; in the database it is represented as an integer that, in principle, it can represent an epoch value (MANDATORY, integer)
+  * **acc_x**: accelerometer data related to the same fingerprint and, thus, IMU observation (OPTIONAL, numeric)
+  * **acc_y**: accelerometer data related to the same fingerprint and, thus, IMU observation (OPTIONAL, numeric)
+  * **acc_z**: accelerometer data related to the same fingerprint and, thus, IMU observation (OPTIONAL, numeric)
+  * **mag_x**: magnetometer data related to the same fingerprint and, thus, IMU observation (OPTIONAL, numeric)
+  * **mag_y**: magnetometer data related to the same fingerprint and, thus, IMU observation (OPTIONAL, numeric)
+  * **mag_z**: magnetometer data related to the same fingerprint and, thus, IMU observation (OPTIONAL, numeric)
+  * **gyr_x**: gyroscope data related to the same fingerprint and, thus, IMU observation (OPTIONAL, numeric)
+  * **gyr_y**: gyroscope data related to the same fingerprint and, thus, IMU observation (OPTIONAL, numeric)
+  * **gyr_z**: gyroscope data related to the same fingerprint and, thus, IMU observation (OPTIONAL, numeric)
+* Usage notes:
+  * each row represents an IMU data pertaining to an IMU observation
+  * note that a given IMU observation may have several IMU data related to it
+  * those data represent differential information with respect to an IMU observation connected to an immediately preceding fingerprint
+  * the amount of data for the different IMU sensors need not to be equal.
+For instance, the accelerometer may sample data at a different pace than the magnetometer